Chaitanyakhandekar/Streamly/README.md

 ## 📁 Playlist Management

-- Create/update/delete your own playlists
+- Create / Update / Delete your own playlists
-- Add/remove videos to/from playlists
+- Add / Remove videos to/from playlists
 - Fetch videos from a specific playlist with pagination

 ---